DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 > **Debit without authentication**: or “debit without password”, can only be done when the e-commerce has the issuing bank's authorization to dismiss the authentication.
 In case you have that permission, send the field `Authenticate` as "false" in the standard request for debit card.

-> **Mastercard debit card transactions with stored credentials**: Mastercard brand requires the **Transaction Initiator Indicator** for **credit and debit card transactions** using stored card data.
-The goal is to indicate if the transaction was initiated by the cardholder or by the merchant.
-In this scenario, the node `InitiatedTransactionIndicator` must be sent with the parameters `Category` and `SubCategory` for Mastercard transactions, within the node `Payment`.
-Please check the complete list of categories in the `Category` parameter description and the subcategories tables in [Transaction Initiator Indicator Tables](https://developercielo.github.io/en/manual/cielo-ecommerce#mastercard-transaction-initiator-indicator).

 #### Creating a debit transaction

 To sell with a debit card, you should request using the POST method.
 The example below shows the minimum necessary fields that should be sent for the authorization.